dizhengao/plant-growth-chamber/Design/design.md

 ## Ideas
 quick thoughts can be added here

+[20201123-JMH] 1.
+Use robotic arm or something else to spray water from the top.
+This will be especially useful to water individual wells that are dried as a complement of watering from the bottom.
+2. May include lime as CO2 scrubber to customize CO2 concentration for experiment purposes.

-[20201115-ZD] Expand the prototype to larger scale: Use a robot with a camera to move around and take pictures of plants every xx minutes/hours; or install tracks for camera on the top of the chamber to take images every
+[20201115-ZD] Expand the prototype to larger scale: Use a robot with a camera to move around and take pictures of plants every xx minutes/hours; or install tracks for camera on the top of the chamber to take images every xx minute/hour.